2. What is Pancake Day?

 The pack will give you lot of tips, ideas and fundraising tools to help make your event a success, including posters and an apron.
 If you get a bit stuck, don’t hesitate to contact us.

 You can hold an event anywhere!
 The workplace, schools and colleges, local parks, cafes and shopping centres, the main street of your suburb, churches, sporting clubs and in the home are all popular venues for Pancake Day events.

-Once registered you will receive a host pack containing promotional material and a media release for you to send to your local media.
-Try and make your event really creative so that the media will want to be involved – perhaps have a pancake flipping race or a pancake eating competition, arrange interviews with your local radio station, invite local celebrities such as the Mayor or local footy players.
+Your host pack contains promotional material and a media release for you to send to your local media.
+Try and make your event really creative so that the media will want to be involved – perhaps have a pancake flipping race or a pancake eating competition, arrange interviews with your local radio station, invite local identities such as the Mayor or local footy players.

 - Spread the word and encourage someone you know to host an event so you can attend as a guest!

 - Make a tax deductible donation online or by calling 1800 668 426